-I felt that 95% of the weddings I film every year by myself, and most time, people ask me which is the best lens for wedding videography?
+I feel that 95% of the weddings I film every year by myself, and most time, people ask me which is the best lens for wedding videography.

 I film roughly 30 to 35 weddings a year; I do commercial work and various other projects in between that.

 To do that, I try and keep the most simplistic minimalist setup possible when filming a wedding.